Kzyoo/Business-Editor/tools/README.txt

 https://github.com/modlc/tools

 [Installation]
-Download the file and unzip it, then put the tools folder into move to there
+1. Download the file and unzip it, then put the tools folder into move to there

+2. Enable Untrusted Content / In the Menu Setting -> Interface

 [Tutorials Video]
 https://youtube.com/playlist?list=PLS7kTnJ3PNpkCghLi9cnZLZxLjRsGE4yh